Kacper-Marciniak/TCM_scripts/README.md

 ## Room for Improvement

-- Integrate Microsoft SQL database with the appliacation
+- Implementing optimization of the teeth sharpening strategy
-- Collect historic data
+- Changes to the GUI
-- Optimization of the sharpening strategy for teeth
+- Implementing preview of 3D scan results

 ## Experiments tracking
 Neptune [click here](https://app.neptune.ai/kacper-marciniak/)